 Take advantage of a comprehensive range of services to help reach your career goals.
 Meet with a Career Management Center (CMC) advisor to discuss activities such as identifying interests and skills, starting a job search campaign, writing a resume, and preparing for an interview.
 You may schedule an appointment or stop by during our extended walk-in hours.
 During walk-in hours, no appointment is needed.

-The Career Management Center (CMC) Resource Library maintains numerous printed and electronic resources to assist with major and career exploration, company research, resume development, interview skills, and job search techniques.
+The Career Management Center (CMC) Career Learning Center maintains numerous printed and electronic resources to assist with major and career exploration, company research, resume development, interview skills, and job search techniques.
 Our library contains a comprehensive collection of books, periodicals, videos, DVD's and directories, and online resources pertinent to educational and occupational exploration.
-Also located in the library are computers for on-line research and to take self-assessment inventory FOCUS-2 to better understand your interests, abilities and values.
+Also located in the Career Learning Center are computers for on-line research and to take self-assessment inventory FOCUS-2 to better understand your interests, abilities and values.
 CMC staff members are available to answer all in-person reference questions.
-Visit the Career Resource Library to relax in our comfortable reading environment and take the time to ponder the possibilities of future career achievements.
+Visit the Career Learning Center to relax in our comfortable reading environment and take the time to ponder the possibilities of future career achievements.

 The Self Registration Access Code for Focus-2 is: profs